ryandrewjohnson/ui-router.grant/README.md

 // uses ui-router resolve
 // easily add single or multiple tests for each one of your states, will also redirect
+// assumes that you are familiar with ui-router and resolves